 by Amanda Mears

 Patterned area rugs simultaneously add style to your home and protect your floors from wear, making them a smart choice for any room.
 Decorating with a printed rug can seem like a big commitment, but there is actually a lot of versatility when it comes to patterned area rugs.
+If you want to inject style into a dull room, try one of these popular rug patterns.

 Floral print: Perhaps the most classic pattern, a floral print often pops up on Oriental and traditional-style rugs.
 This type of area rug works well in a formal living room and can add a sophisticated look to your home office.
 Modern floral print rugs set nature-inspired shapes and silhouettes against a solid background for a clean look that is simpler than classic floral rugs.
 To create a calm space in your bedroom, try an area rug with the outline of slender leaves set against a pale background to bring in color without being too bright.